CIA-Oceanix/GeoTrackNet/README.md

 * MarineC dataset: we use QGIS (https://qgis.org/en/site/) to convert the original metadata format to csv files.
 * Brittany dataset: we use libais (https://github.com/schwehr/libais) to parse raw AIS messages to csv files (see avidm_decoder.py).

-`csv2pkl.py` then loads the data from csv files, selects AIS messages in the pre-defined ROI then saves them as pickle format.
+`csv2pkl.py` then loads the data from csv files, selects AIS messages in the pre-defined ROI, creates AIS trajectories (keyed by the MMSI) then saves them in pickle format.

 Preprocessing steps: the data are processed as described in the paper by `dataset_preprocessing.py`.